List of Virtual Console games for Wii (North America)

 The following is a list of the 427 games that were available on the Virtual Console for the Wii in North America.
 These games could also be played on the Wii U through Wii Mode, but lack the additional features found in Wii U Virtual Console releases.
 The games are sorted by system and in the order they were added in the Wii Shop Channel.
 To sort by other categories, click the corresponding icon in the header row.

-Nintendo discontinued the Wii Shop Channel on January 31, 2019 worldwide (with the function to add Wii Points and purchase and play VC games and/or WiiWare being permanently removed on March 26, 2018).
-But as of February 1, 2019, Wii Shop Channel users can still continue to redownload previously purchased content and/or transfer Wii data over to a Wii U (via the Wii U Transfer Tool --if purchased from the Wii Shop Channel).
+Nintendo discontinued the Wii Shop Channel on January 31, 2019, worldwide (with the function to add Wii Points and purchase games removed on March 26, 2018).
+But as of February 1, 2019, Wii Shop Channel users can still continue to redownload previously purchased content and/or transfer Wii data over to a Wii U (via the Wii U Transfer Tool—if purchased from the Wii Shop Channel).

 Titles

 Nintendo Entertainment System

 There were 94 titles available from the Nintendo Entertainment System, which was launched in 1985.